 Segment and Field Descriptions

 This messaging guide provides notes for required (non-optional) fields for each of the non-optional segments.
-For each segment the segment table defines the applicable constraints on usage for its fields for this implementation guide (see Section 1.3.2 Message Element Attributes for a description of the columns in the Segment Attribute Tables) All the relevant conformance statements and general usage notes are located at the end of each table.
+For each segment the segment table defines the applicable constraints on usage for its fields for this implementation guide, see Section 1.3.2 Message Element Attributes for a description of the columns in the Segment Attribute Tables.
+All the relevant conformance statements and general usage notes are located at the end of each table.

 Note that any optional segments that are brought forward from the base will have to be used within the constraints set forth in this guide, e.g., constraint statements will be required to use the GU or NG profiles, and agreement about which CWE data type to use needs to be reached.